SwissClinicalTrialOrganisation/secuTrial_recipes/export_data/README.md

 # secuTrial data export

 During the course of a clinical trial or at its conclusion data commonly needs to be exported from secuTrial.
-This can be performed with the ExportSearchTool.
+This can be achieved with the ExportSearchTool.
 First we will explain how to run a simple full export of your database.
 In the second part of the recipe we will outline options to export only subsets of the data in a secuTrial database.